GuccioGucci/yoke/README.md

 ./yoke update --cluster cls01 --service hello-world-dev --tag bb255ec-93
 ```

-This will grab the *current* task definition (for given `cls01` cluster and `hello-world-dev` service), update main container definition to use the given image tag (`bb255ec-93`), create a new revistion for the task definition, and finally force a new deployment.
+This will grab the *current* task definition (for given `cls01` cluster and `hello-world-dev` service), update main container definition to use the given image tag (`bb255ec-93`), create a new revision for the task definition, and finally force a new deployment.
 Once done, newly created task definition will be the *current* one.

 <a name='install'></a>
 ## Install